Hockey: So near yet so far for Indian men, lose 2-5 to Belgium to be out of Olympic final race | Sports-Games

 - Japan

-The Indian men's hockey team's dream of Olympic gold after 41 years remained unfulfilled as it lost 2-5 to world champions Belgium in the last four stages but the side is still in the hunt for a bronze in the Tokyo Games here on Tuesday.
+The Indian men's hockey team's dream of an Olympic gold after 41 years remained unfulfilled as it lost 2-5 to world champions Belgium in the last-four stage but the side is still in the hunt for a bronze in the Tokyo Games here on Tuesday.

 India's goals came from the sticks of Harmanpreet Singh (7th) and Mandeep Singh (8th).